lonkaars/crepe/contributing.md

   as these are no longer accessible when the engine is installed
 - Getter and setter functions are appropriately prefixed with `get_` and `set_`.
+- Header files declare either a single class or symbols within a single namespace.

 ## CMakeLists specific